arh91/ClientesProveedoresAngular/README.md

 ## Technologies used
-- Angular Cli 17.3
+- Frontend: Angular (for the user interface)
-- SQlite Database
+- Backend: Node.js with Express
+- Database: SQLite (local database for storing client and supplier data)